erickbogarin/erickbogarin.github.io/_posts/2016-09-25-web-performance-image-handling.md

 }
 ```

-In this code snippet, we have an image for small devices and another for the desktop version.
-Also, you can easily handle devices with retina display as shown above.
-The biggest advantage of this approach is that it does not rely on third-party libraries.
+In the code snippet above, we first start with an image for mobile devices and later on we define an image with a better resolution for larger devices.
+We can also be handling retina devices as shown above.

+The advantage of this approach is that we provide more speed based on the platform the user is on and without relying to any third-party libraries, it's just the beauty of CSS ❤.

 #### Modern Browsers and Polyfills
-There are alternatives to frameworks  like [Picturefill](https://github.com/scottjehl/picturefill), which allows us to define elements and attributes with the file name you want to load, let's look at some examples:
+There are frameworks as alternatives, like [Picturefill](https://github.com/scottjehl/picturefill) which allows us define elements and attributes with the file name you want to load, e.g:

-* `srcset attribute`: it allows us to pass a set of srcs
+* `srcset attribute`: it allows us to fill a set of srcs

 ```css
 <img src="logo.png"
   srcset="logo-hd.png 2x, logo.png 1x">
 ```

-* `picture element`: specify different image sizes to be served by different devices
+* `picture element`: we can specify media queries to be served by different devices

 ```css
 <picture alt="Title">